prernarohra/Tech-Research-Agent/README.md

 - Replace YOUR_PINECONE_API_KEY with your Pinecone API key.

 2. Run the .py file: After setting up the environment, the program will be accessible.

+3. Query for Information: Use the platform to ask questions or seek updates on tech news.
+The Hugging Face dataset enriches results by providing additional context from stored tech news articles.